nolanlawson/fuite/README.md

 Note that there is also a [`--setup` flag](#setup).
 If defined, it will override the `setup` function defined in a scenario.

-### `createTests` function
+### `createTests` function (optional)

-The `createTests` function takes a Puppeteer [Page][] as input and returns an array of _test data objects_ representing the tests to run, and the data to pass for each one.
+The async `createTests` function takes a Puppeteer [Page][] as input and returns an array of _test data objects_ representing the tests to run, and the data to pass for each one.
 This is useful if you want to dynamically determine what tests to run against a page (for instance, which links to click).

 If `createTests` is not defined, then the default tests are `[{}]` (a single test with empty data).